SW MN IPM Stuff 2016 Issue 13

 Do not forget about two-spotted spider mites in areas of the state that were dry earlier.
 Brad Muller reports still finding some mites in western MN after recent rains and good soil moisture.
 I talked with a couple others that were in the process of checking on mites in the eastern part of the state.
 A few two-spotted spider mites are present in most soybean fields every year.
 A few mites are not a reason to panic!
 If easily found, they may influence soybean aphid insecticide choices.

-More information can be found at: managing-two-spotted-spider-mites-on-soybeans.
 Note: Syngenta's Agri-Mek SC is now labeled for spider mite control in soybeans.
 It needs to be applied with an NIS adjuvant.

 Soybean aphid watch 2016